Kate-Willett/HadISDH_Marine_Build/README.md

 Tw.
  - Add UNCscreen to all obs.
 For obs without HOB or HOT - estimate from HOA, HOP or LOV.
 For obs (ships only) with no height info - estimate based on year and linear increment from 16 to 24 m 1973-2007.
+(HEIGHT ADJ AFTER SCREEN ADJ!!!)
  - Add UNCheight for all esimated heights - will need to have figured out height adjustment.
  - Add UNCheight to buoys +/- 10m - will need to have figured out height adjustment.
  - Add UNCheight to platforms +/- 20m - will need to have figured out heigh adjustment.